Health and Travel Alerts Learn More Left arrow

 Singapore Sling

-Along with the Mai Tai, the Jungle Bird, and the Zombie, the Singapore Sling is one of the most iconic tiki drinks.
+Singapore is known for the Singapore Sling.
+Along with the Mai Tai, the Jungle Bird, and the Zombie, it’s one of the most iconic tiki drinks.

 In essence, it’s a gin-based tipple made with curaçao, cherry liqueur, and Bénédictine, along with pineapple juice, a squeeze of lime, and a dash of grenadine for a blush-pink hue.